esdc-edsc/Welcome/Recommendations/GCcode.md

 ### Code

 All the code related to the project should be in the Repository inclusive of any build scripts.
-Secrets should not be kept in GCcode as it doesn’t contain the proper security measures.
+Secrets should not be kept in GCcode as it is not rated for protected information.
 Secrets in this case mean any hash keys, DB passwords or anything of the like.

 *Note: Our version of GitLab currently only supports PostgresSQL databases.